sparkfabrik/company-playbook/content/resources/training-resources.md

 Those resources are available to PHP developers who needs to understand how Drupal works as well as to Drupal developers who need to dig deeper into specific parts of the framework.

+> 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
-> Head to [Drupalize.me](https://drupalize.me), then obtain access credentials through your SparkFabrik account, issuing this command into a terminal:
+> 2. Head to [Drupalize.me](https://drupalize.me), then obtain access credentials issuing this command into a terminal:
 >
 > ```bash
-> ..... the command ..... @TODO
+> gcloud secrets versions access "latest" --secret credentials-drupalize-me --project sf-public-ring
 > ```

 ### Cloud